 Dresden is called Florence on the Elbe for good reason.
 The city is full of gorgeous architectural structures and postcard-perfect buildings and sights impressing with their pompousness and beauty.
-One of the noblest buildings of the city is the Saxon State Opera of Dresden.
+One of the noblest buildings of the city is the Semperoper.

-The Dresden Opera is described as one of the most well-known theatres worldwide, besides, it is one of the oldest opera houses in Germany – this is all about the Semperoper, named after the designer and architect, Gottfried Semper.
+The opera in Dresden is described as one of the most well-known opera houses worldwide, and as one of the oldest theaters in Germany – the Semper Opera House was named after the designer and architect Gottfried Semper.

-The opera building is situated on the west side of the Theatre Square in front of the Royal Palace.
-The Semperoper opened its doors to public in far 1841 and was one of the first opera theatres where plays of different genres were performed.
+The opera building is situated on the west side of Theatre Square in front of the Royal Palace.
+The Semperoper opened its doors to the public in 1841 and was one of the first opera houses where plays of different genres were performed.

-During the bombing of Dresden in 1945, the Opera House was ruined.
+During the bombing of Dresden in 1945, the Opera House was almost destroyed.
 It took 10 years to restore the theatre building.
 A grand opening of the rebuilt opera theatre was in February 1985.
 The restored Semperoper became one of the best in Europe because of its acoustic features and technical stage facilities.
-The works of German composers such as Richard Wagner, Johann Strauss, and Carl Weber take pride of place in the repertoire of the State Opera of Dresden to this day.
+The works of German composers such as Richard Wagner, Johann Strauss, and Carl Weber take place in the repertoire of the State Opera of Dresden to these days.

-Saxon State Opera of Dresden is located in the historical centre of the city, on the Theatre Square 2.
-To get to the Semperoper by tram from the railway station, take tram line 8 or 11 and go to the stops “Theaterplatz” or “Postplatz”.
-Tram lines 4, 8, and 9 also go to the Theater Square.
+Saxon State Opera is located in the historic center of Dresden, on the Theatre Square 2.
+To get to the Semperoper by tram from the railway station, take tram line 8 or 11 and get off at the stop “Theaterplatz” or “Postplatz”.
+Tram lines 4, 8, and 9 also go to Theater Square.
 To the station “Postplatz” you can get by tram 1, 2, 7, 11, and 12.

-If you go by car to the Semperoper, please note that it is not allowed to park at the theatre.
-There is an underground car park behind the opera house in the Devrientstrasse.
+If you want to drive to the Semperoper, please note that it is not allowed to park near the theatre.
+There is an underground car park behind the opera house in the Devrientstraße.
 You can also park your vehicle at the Frauenkirche or the Frauenkirche Neumarkt, or near the Haus am Zwinger.

-There are many accommodation options in close vicinity to the Dresden Opera.
-The Old Town district has many places of interest, so there is a significant amount of apartments and hotels near Semperoper.
-HotelFriend can recommend you Amedia Plaza Dresden, a four-star hotel situated just in 10 minutes from the opera house.
-The hotel offers various types of stylish rooms with comprehensive, modern amenities, where you can also bring your pet.
-Dorint Hotel Dresden is another nice option to stay.
-The hotel offers not only comfortable accommodation, but also various services such as massage, body and facial treatments, beauty procedures, sauna, steam bath, fitness club, and many others.
+There are many accommodation options in close vicinity to the Semperoper.
+The Old Town district has a lot to offer to tourists, so there is a significant amount of apartments and hotels here.
+HotelFriend can recommend Amedia Plaza Dresden, a four-star hotel situated only 10 minutes from the opera house.
+The hotel offers various types of stylish rooms with modern amenities.
+You can even take your pet here with you!
+Dorint Hotel Dresden is another nice option to stay at.
+The hotel offers not only comfortable rooms, but also a wide range of services, such as massage, body and facial treatments, beauty procedures, sauna, steam bath, fitness club, and much more.

-Planning your vacation with HotelFriend, you get more for the less price!
+When planning your vacation with HotelFriend, you always get more for a lower price!